Cross-Connection Control Program

 Just like any other mechanical device, backflow prevention assemblies are prone to wear and tear, and do break down from time to time.
 Regular testing is required in order to ensure that your device remains in proper working order.

-Backflow Prevention Assemblies connected to public water system plumbing should be tested annually by an ASSE Certified Tester.
+Backflow Prevention Assemblies connected to public water system plumbing are required to be tested annually by an ASSE Certified Tester per the State of Colorado.

 PART III: GENERAL RESOURCES